Creative Wellbeing Through

 Depression & Anxiety

-of ourselves increases vitality, motivation and appetite
+parts of ourselves increases vitality, motivation and restores an appetite for life.

 Trauma & PTSD